-- 39. If an application for a waiver of penalties or interest was partially approved or denied, the automobile insurer cannot object in order to dispute TRA's decision.
-However, if the applicant believes that TRA's discretion has not been properly exercised within the intent of the Act, the person may request that TRA reconsider the original decision and review the situation again.
-During the second review, the applicant will have the opportunity to make additional representations to TRA for consideration. - 40.
-A written request for a second administrative review may be sent to TRA by email or regular mail at the addresses set out in the 'Application Process' section. - 41.
-Tax Services Branch staff not involved in the review of the first application for a waiver of penalties or interest will perform the second administrative review to ensure impartiality. - 42.
+38. If an application for a waiver of penalties or interest is partially approved or denied and the applicant believes that TRA's discretion was not properly exercised, the person may request that TRA reconsider the original decision.
+During the second review, the applicant will have the opportunity to make additional representations to TRA for consideration.

+- 39. A written request for a second administrative review may be sent to TRA by email or regular mail at the addresses set out in the 'Application Process' section. - 40.
+Tax Services Branch staff not involved in the review of the first application for a waiver of penalties or interest will perform the second administrative review to ensure impartiality. - 41.
 The applicant will be informed of the second decision in writing.